 Special procedures are used to collect information in some Indigenous communities in remote areas to minimise respondent load and achieve maximum cooperation and response rates.
 In particular, a 'short form', which collects the minimum data required to derive basic labour force characteristics, is available for use when interviewers encounter significant cultural, language or operational difficulties in remote areas.

 From April 2001, the monthly LFS has included a question on Indigenous status.
-This has enabled information on the Indigenous status of respondents to be collected for each month of the survey, increasing the amount of information available on Indigenous people from the LFS.
+This has enabled information on the self-identified Indigenous status of respondents to be collected for each month of the survey, increasing the amount of information available on Indigenous people from the LFS.

 The question asked to determine Indigenous status is:

 Although the question on Indigenous origin allows people to identify as being of Aboriginal origin only, Torres Strait Islander origin only, or as both Aboriginal and Torres Strait Islander origin, it is not feasible to derive separate labour force statistics for these three groups because of the small numbers of Indigenous people in the LFS sample.

 - Is ... of Aboriginal origin, Torres Strait Islander origin or both?

 The LFS has a monthly sample of around 64,000 people aged 15 years and over, in urban, rural and remote areas across all states and territories of Australia.
 This sample size is sufficient to provide reliable monthly estimates of level and change in the major labour force characteristics of the total population for Australia and for each state and territory.
 However, the survey sample is not specifically designed to provide monthly estimates for small population groups, such as the Indigenous population, or for small geographic areas.